 Non Functional Testing Tools

-This is a great open source testing tool used to test non-functional aspects of an app especially load testing.
+This is a great open-source testing tool used to test non-functional aspects of an app especially load testing.
 It has a great user interface that allows you to create tests effectively.

-This testing tool allows you to simulate huge number of users concurrently using the app to test the performance under load.
+This testing tool allows you to simulate a huge number of users concurrently using the app to test the performance under load.

-This is a SaaS-based platform that is used to configure and analyze real time results.
+This is a SaaS-based platform that is used to configure and analyze real-time results.